PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

-# Intro to Simplified VoxelSystems in Unity
+# Intro to Simplified Voxel Systems in Unity
 An open source course on making a voxel engine in Unity.
 The goal is to use the least amount of code to achieve a simple voxel system that still achieves high performance.

 # Pre-requisites